FAQ

 General FAQ's

-3. To develop practices, processes, and data to share with other organizations and with those interested in the well-being of animals in care.
+To develop practices, processes, and data to share with other organizations and with those interested in animal welfare communication service and animal care insights from animals.

 The animals and the organizations that participate in the communication sessions, as well as staff, volunteers, fosters, and potential adopters.